npat-efault/picocom/README.md

 and thoroughly documented terminal-management library, which could serve other projects as well.
-This library hides the termios(3) calls, and provides a less complex and safer (though certainly less feature-rich) interface. *picocom* runs on Linux, and with no or minor modifications it could run on any Unix-like system with the termios(3) library.
+This library hides the termios(3) calls, and provides a less complex and safer (though certainly less feature-rich) interface.

+*picocom* runs and has, mostly, been tested on Linux.
+With no, or with minor, modifications it will run (and most of its features will work) on any Unix-like system with a reasonably POSIX-compatible termios(3) interface.
+Patches to support idiosyncrasies of specific Unix-like operating systems are very welcome.

 For a description of picocom's operation, its command line options, and usage examples, see the manual page included in the source